Too many U.S. companies are missing huge business opportunities by not marketing in Spanish. Are you one of them?

 So be incredibly cautious when writing Spanish language content, and resort to the most neutral phrasings to be understood by a wider range of Spanish-speaking search users.
 Definitely avoid translating your content verbatim.
 Instead, adapt existing copy into unique content that’s suited specifically to your audience, your purpose and the context at hand.

-That said, marketing in Spanish is rare for most U.S. companies looking to reach a general audience.
+Yes, you have to be careful with direct translations.
+But remember, marketing in Spanish is rare for most U.S. companies looking to reach a general audience.
 For this reason, competition for Spanish-language keywords is much lower, leading to CPCs as low as 75% less than the equivalent keyword term in English.
 If your staff has the talent to supply adequate content and the best display ads, the market is certainly there for the taking.

 Does The Same Multilingual Strategy Work on Bing?
 Sadly, No

-As a quick aside, note that the Bing paid search platform differs in its ability to flexibly add or modify the user language settings for campaigns.
+With Note that the Bing paid search platform differs in its ability to flexibly add or modify the user language settings for campaigns.
 Bing’s language targeting is at the adgroup level rather than the campaign level, and it can’t be adjusted once an adgroup has published.

 If you wish to target multilingual users on Bing search platforms, then you will need to create new adgroups for every new language you intend to target.